skull591/Jue-Wang/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jue Wang is now a Ph.D. student of Software Engineering in Nanjing University under the supervision of Prof. Jian Lu (with Prof. Xiaoxing Ma, Prof. Chang Xu, and Yanyan Jiang).
-He is a member of *System & Program Analysis Research* ([SPAR](https://cs.nju.edu.cn/ics/spar/index.html)) group.
-He will obtain his Ph.D. degree by June 2022 and is looking for job positions and post-doc positions.
+Jue Wang is now a researcher at the Software Engineering Application Technology Lab at Huawei, China.
+He received his Ph.D. in Software Engineering from Nanjing University under the supervision of Prof. Jian Lu (with Prof. Xiaoxing Ma, Prof. Chang Xu, and Yanyan Jiang) in 2022.
+He received a B.S. in Computer Science and Technology from Nanjing University in 2016.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.